 b.
-As it is written, "None is righteous, no, not one" (v.10).
+As it is written, there is none righteous, not even one (v.10).

 NOTES: The word "righteous" comes from the Greek word díkaios, which denotes that which is just, right, blameless, or innocent.
-Like its Hebrew counterpart (tsaddiq), it carries the idea of being conformed to the nature and will of God. c.
-"No one understands, no one seeks for God" (v.11).
+Like its Hebrew counterpart (tsaddiq), it carries the idea of being conformed to the nature and will of God.

+c.
+There is none who understands, there is none who seeks for God (v.11).

 NOTES: We must remember that this lack of understanding is directly linked to man's rebellion and insubordination.
 Man is willfully ignorant of God because he suppresses the truth (Romans 1:18) and does not desire to know His ways (Job 21:14-15).
 The reason man does not seek God on His terms is found in John 3:19-20.

 d.
-"All have turned aside, together they have become worthless" (v.12).
+All have turned aside, together they have become useless (v.12).

 NOTES: The phrase "turned aside" comes from the Greek word ekklínō, which may also be translated, "bend away, deviate, or pervert."
-The word "worthless" is translated from the Greek word achreióō, which denotes someone or something that has become unprofitable or worthless.
+The word "useless" is translated from the Greek word achreióō, which denotes someone or something that has become unprofitable or worthless.

 e.
-"No one does good, not even one" (v.12).
+There is none who does good, there is not even one (v.12).